 Vehicle weight on the Falcon was minimized in two major areas.
 First, a unit-construction body was used, which eliminated a heavy, conventional full-size frame.
 The second measure was in design of a new engine, the "Thriftpower Six" (also known as the Falcon Six).

 Weighing just 385 pounds, the short-stroke inline six displaced 144 cubic inches.
 The intake manifold was cast integrally with the cylinder head, which helped reduce production costs.
 The little six-cylinder produced an advertised 90 horsepower, more than twice that of the Volkswagen of the day.
 Also new was an optional two-speed Fordomatic transmission, or buyers could opt for the standard three-speed manual unit.

 Both of Ford's major rivals also introduced compacts in 1960: the Valiant from Chrysler (becoming the Plymouth Valiant in 1961), and Chevrolet's rear-engine Corvair.
 Also fielding cars in the new compact market were the Studebaker Lark and Rambler American.

-The short piston stroke of the 144ci engine helped the Falcon achieve 25-30 mpg, but dealers received complaints about lack of power.
-Ford improved the situation with the addition of a longer stroke, 170 cubic-inch six producing 101 horsepower.
+The relatively short piston stroke of the 144ci engine helped the Falcon achieve 25-30 mpg, but dealers received complaints about lack of power.
+Ford improved the situation with the addition of a larger, longer stroke, 170 cubic-inch six producing 101 horsepower.

 The exterior of the Falcon saw only minor changes.
 Additional models added to the 1961 lineup included a 2-door sedan delivery, a Falcon-based cargo van, "Station Bus" passenger van, and the Econoline pickup truck.